Jersey City, New Jersey: Other private schools

 Other private high schools in Jersey City include First Christian Pentecostal Academy and Stevens Cooperative School.
 Kenmare High School is operated through the York Street Project as part of an effort to reduce rates of poverty in households headed by women, through a program that offers small class sizes, individualized learning and development of life skills.
 The French American Academy, located in the century-old three-story building of the former St. Mary's High School, is a private bilingual school PK-3.
 A number of other private schools are also available.
 Genesis Educational Center is a private Christian school located in downtown Jersey City for ages newborn through 8th grade.
 The Jersey City Art School is a private art school located in downtown Jersey City for all ages.

-Media

-Jersey City is located in the New York media market, and most of its daily papers are available for sale or delivery.
-The daily newspaper The Jersey Journal, formerly located at its namesake Journal Square, covers Hudson County, its morning daily, Hudson Dispatch now defunct.
-The Jersey City Reporter is part of The Hudson Reporter group of local weeklies.
-The Jersey City Independent is a web-only news outlet that covers politics and culture in the city.
-The River View Observer is another weekly published in the city and distributed throughout the county.
-Another countywide weekly, El Especialito, also serves the city.
-The Jersey City Independent is an online newspaper covering Jersey City and surrounding municipalities.
-It also publishes JCI Magazine, a print quarterly magazine.
-The Daily News maintains extensive publishing and distribution facilities at Liberty Industrial Park.

-WSNR AM 620 is licensed to Jersey City.

-WFMU 91.1FM (WMFU 90.1 FM in the Hudson Valley), the longest-running freeform radio station in the United States, moved to Jersey City in 1998.

-Jersey City was the filming location for the debut season of the 2012 reality television series Snooki & JWoww, a spinoff of Jersey Shore that starred Nicole "Snooki" Polizzi and Jennifer "JWoww" Farley living at a former firehouse at 38 Mercer Street at Grove Street in Downtown Jersey City.
+The Franklin School is a four year independent high school located in the Newport neighborhood.

 Transportation

 Of all Jersey City commuters, 8.17% walk to work, and 46.62% take public transit.
 This is the second highest percentage of public transit riders of any city with a population of 100,000+ in the United States, behind only New York City and ahead of Washington, D.C.
-40.67% of Jersey City households do not own an automobile, the second-highest of all cities in the United States with 50,000 to 250,000 residents.